 Mary, the mother of Jesus

-Being chosen to give birth to the Son of God was a great privilege, a great blessing from God for Mary.
-Mary later visited Elisabeth, her relative; she exclaimed as she came towards her: “Blessed are you among women, and blessed is the fruit of your womb!”
-(Luke 1,42).
+To be chosen to bear the Son of God was a great privilege, a great blessing from God for Mary.
+Mary later visited Elizabeth, her relative; Elizabeth exclaimed as she approached her: “Blessed are you among women, and blessed is the fruit of your womb!”
+(Lk 1,42).

 The question arises as to why God chose Mary among all the young women in Nazareth.
 What made them different from the others?
 Is it her virginity?
 Did God choose her because of her sinlessness or because she came from a prominent family?
 The honest answer is that we don't know the exact reason for God's decision.

 Why did God choose her?
-God chose Mary by grace, not because of what she had done, who she was, or because of her background.
+God chose Mary out of grace, not because of what she had done, who she was, or her lineage.
 God's grace is undeserved.
 Mary did not deserve to be chosen.
-None of us deserve to be chosen by God to dwell within us.
-God chose Mary by grace: "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest any man should boast" (Ephesians 2,8).
+None of us deserves to be chosen by God to dwell in us.
+God chose Mary out of grace: "For by grace you have been saved through faith, and this is not from yourselves; it is the gift of God, not of works, so that no one may boast."
+(Eph 2,8).

-God chose Mary to carry Jesus for the same reason He chose you to have Jesus live in you.
+God chose Mary to carry Jesus for the same reason He chose you, so that Jesus might live in you.
 Mary was simply the first person in whom God lived.
-Today it dwells in all who believe in God: "To them God wanted to make known the glorious riches of this mystery among the nations, even Christ in you, the hope of glory" (Colossians 1,27).
+Today, He lives in all who believe in God: “To them God chose to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.”
+(Kol 1,27).

-As we celebrate the birth of Jesus this month, remember that, like Mary, you too are highly valued by God.
-If you have not yet accepted Jesus as your Redeemer and Savior, God wants to dwell in you too.
-You can say, like Mary: «Behold, I am the handmaid (servant) of the Lord; Let it be for me according to your word" (Luke 1,38).
+As we celebrate the birth of Jesus this month, remember that you, like Mary, are highly valued by God.
+If you have not yet accepted Jesus as your Redeemer and Savior, God desires to dwell within you.
+You can say, like Mary: “Behold, I am the servant of the Lord; let it be done to me according to your word.”
+(Lk 1,38).

 by Takalani Musekwa